rundexter/documentation/source/includes/_modules.md

 One of the downsides of working with APIs is that many of them are rate limited.
 This poses a problem if you're trying to handle an arbitrary amount of data in the 60s time window allotted to a Dexter module.
 If you're in a situation where you're not sure if you can handle all the data you've been given, `replay()` can help you out.

 Calling replay will rerun the current module with the exact same inputs it was originally given.
 By using the App's global state management tools, your module can keep running until it finishes what it set out to do.

-Some other scenarios where replay might be useful:
-* Waiting for an API endpoint to become available
-* Waiting for slowly updated data to change
-* Waiting for scarce resources to free up

 <aside class="warning">
 There is currently a 50-step limit built into Dexter.
 That's more than enough for most Apps, *unless* you're relying heavily on replay to accomplish your goals.
 Please <a href="mailto:support@rundexter.com">contact us</a> if you would like to increase your limit.